-The international practice has expanded rapidly over the last few years and is now the eighth largest finance practice by turnover in the City of London, comprising over 200 lawyers, including 74 partners.
+The international practice has expanded rapidly over the last few years and is now the eighth largest finance practice by turnover in the City of London, comprising over 200 lawyers.

 The features that mark us out from our competitors are: a reputation for developing new approaches to traditional financial products; the quality of our relationships with leading financial institutions; and a very strong investment bank-based practice.